chintoz/farkle/README.md

 Here there is a list of examples that we would be implemented:

-- Given a roll of [1, 1, 1, 5, 1], when the user calculates the score, then the result is 1150 points.
+- Given a roll of [1, 1, 1, 5, 1, 2], when the user calculates the score, then the result is 1150 points.
 The explanation is 3 ones are 1000 points and the last one is 50 points and the single 1 at the end is 100 points more.
+- Given a roll of [2, 3, 4, 6, 2, 2], when the user calculates the score, then the result is 0 points.
+The explanation is that there are no single 1 or 5 and there are no triples.